The Campaign for Independence

 It’s time for the Independent to grow up, move out, and take control of its own destiny.
 Unfortunately, the days when local newspapers could use advertising dollars to pay the rent are a distant memory.
 The main goal of the Campaign for Independence is to assemble an endowment large enough to allow the Harvard Independent, Inc.—the 501(c)(3) controlled by the Indy’s Graduate Board—to rent off-campus office space for the newspaper, at a location close to Harvard Yard and the River Houses.

-Thanks to the past generosity of alumni, the Independent’s current endowment—which funds all of the newpaper’s operations—stands at roughly $215,000.
+Thanks to the past generosity of alumni, the Independent’s current endowment—which funds all of the newpaper’s operations—stands at around $200,000.
 If we can add another $1 million to that amount, the interest on the endowment would cover a commercial lease in or around Harvard Square, finally liberating the Indy from Harvard and putting the newspaper on a more equal footing with the Crimson (which acquired its Plympton Street building in 1915).

 join the campaign